bradarnot/TrieImplementation/README.md

 # TrieImplementation

 A simple python implementation of a Trie, a tree datastructure that stores different pieces of ddata in different levels of the tree.
+This program is meant to show the usefulness of trie datastructures, in particular, for things like autocompletion of words.
 Explanation of a Trie [here](https://www.cs.bu.edu/teaching/c/tree/trie/)

 Authors: